Azure-Samples/MachineLearningSamples-tdsp/Readme.md

 For reference, see a more [detailed description of the TDSP life-cycle](https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/lifecycle-detail.md).
 That version also provides additional documentation templates that are associated with each phase of the TDSP lifecycle.

+## Documenting your project
+Refer to [TDSP doumentation templates](https://github.com/Azure/Azure-TDSP-ProjectTemplate) to see how you can document your project for efficient collaboration and reproducibility.
+In the current Vienna TDSP documentation template, we recommend that you include all the information in the [ProjectReport](./ProjectReport.md) file.
+This template needs to be filled out with information that is specific to your project.

+In addition to the [ProjectReport](./ProjectReport.md), which serves as the primary project document, we provide another template, [ProjectLearnings](./Docs/ProjectLearnings.md), to include any learnings and information, which may not be included in the primary project document, but still useful to document.

 ## Project planning and execution
 To deploy [Visual Studio Online (Team Services)](https://azure.microsoft.com/en-us/services/visual-studio-team-services/) for planning, managing and executing your data science projects, detailed instructions are provided [here](https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/project-execution.md).

-## Release Notes
+## Release notes
 This is an **early preview (Sept 2016)** release of [TDSP](https://github.com/Azure/Microsoft-TDSP).
-We are continuously improving TDSP based on customer experience and feedback.
-Stay tuned for future releases.
+We are continuously improving TDSP based on customer experience and feedback, and releasing new features.
+Refer to [TDSP](https://github.com/Azure/Microsoft-TDSP) page for more information.

-## Ask Questions.
+## Ask questions.
 We would love to hear back from your own experience with the TDSP.
 Should you have any questions or suggestions, please create a new discussion thread on the [Issues Tab](https://github.com/Azure/Microsoft-TDSP/issues).